AbdulrahmanHallak/WebHaven/README.md

 and you need an auth token for that

 ### Setting up the environment

 Clone the repository and `cd` to the dir where dockerfiles are located.
-Create an .env file to use with docker compose.
+Create an .env file in order to run docker compose.
 The .env file should contain the following:

 ```